Let’s talk about some natural alternatives to retinols their benefits and why you should add them to your skincare routine instead.

 Rosehip seed oil

 Rosehip oil comes from wild rose seeds.
-It’s packed with omega 3 fatty acids, All-trans-retinoic acid which comes from cold pressing the seeds. trans- retinoic acid is a natural moisturizer with regenerative properties.
+It’s packed with omega 3 fatty acids, All-trans-retinoic acid which comes from cold pressing the seeds.
+Trans- retinoic acid is a natural moisturizer with regenerative properties.
 Consistency is key.
-So, don’t expect great results if used sporadically.
+So, don’t expect great results if you use it sporadically.
 Rosehip improves firmness, elasticity and diminishes acne scars and helps fading new stretch marks.
 It is not as powerful as retinols but it’s high in beta-carotene, vitamin C, and vitamin E with makes it a great mild natural alternative to retinols.
+Rosehip seed oil is safe enough to use while pregnant or nursing.

 Our Recommendations: Pai Rosehip BioRegenerate Oil ($44)